What is the Cryosphere?

 In the Arctic

 Arctic amplification is not the only evidence of rapid climate change in the Arctic.
 The floating sea ice cover of the Arctic Ocean is shrinking, especially during summer.
 Snow cover over land in the Arctic has decreased, notably in spring, and glaciers in Alaska, Greenland, and northern Canada are retreating.
-According to the Arctic Report Card: Update for 2022, rising surface temperatures have fueled bigger and more frequent wildfires in high latitudes of the Northern Hemisphere since the 1980s.
+According to the Arctic Report Card: Update for 2022 and Arctic Report Card: Update for 2023, rising surface temperatures have fueled bigger and more frequent wildfires in high latitudes of the Northern Hemisphere since the 1980s.
 In addition, permafrost in many parts of the Arctic is warming and thawing.

 Scientists have already seen evidence of positive feedbacks of warming in the Arctic.
-As permafrost thaws, once frozen plants and animals begin to decay.
-As they decay, they release carbon dioxide and methane back into the atmosphere, further contributing to warming.
+As permafrost thaws, frozen peat decays.
+As peat decays, carbon dioxide and methane are released back into the atmosphere, further contributing to warming.
 According to the 2019 Arctic Report Card, permafrost thaw throughout the Arctic may be releasing an estimated 300 to 600 million tons of net carbon per year to Earth's atmosphere.

 The changing vegetation of the Arctic also affects the surface brightness, which then influences warming.
 As the Arctic atmosphere warms, it can hold more water vapor, which is an important greenhouse gas.
 The loss of ice mass from the Greenland Ice Sheet is increasing to such an extent that sea level rise forecasts have had to be adjusted.